lvh/async-pep/pep-xxxx.rst

 A transport can also be closed, half-closed and aborted.
-A closed transport will finish writing all of the data queued in it to the underlying mechanism.
+A closed transport will finish writing all of the data queued in it to the underlying mechanism, and will then stop reading or writing data.
+Aborting a transport stops it instantly, also preventing further reads and writes, but without bothering to clear the queued data first.
 A half-closed transport can't be written to anymore, but will still accept incoming data.

 Protocols
 =========